edinburgh-napier/set09121/lectures/lecture15.md

 # Example - Maze Solving

 - To solve a maze we can use a particular trick.
-    - This only works if the maze has no shortcuts
+    - This only works if the maze has simply connected, i.e., all the walls are connected to each other (taking into account the outer boundary).
 - The basic algorithm is:
     - Walk forward from the entrance until you hit a wall.
     - Turn left.
     - Now keep your right hand on a wall at all times.
     - You will eventually reach the other exit.
         - Although it will not necessarily be the fastest route.
+- This obviously also works if you swap left and right.

 ---